Released August 19, 2025

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in South Dakota remained unchanged at 68.8 percent in June.
+The labor force participation rate in South Dakota fell to 68.7 percent in July from 68.8 percent in the prior month.

 South Dakota ranks 4th in the nation.